Educating the Whole Student through Outdoor Ed

-Our goal is to educate the whole student.
-That is why Catlin Gabel provides extensive avenues for students to learn and grow outside the classroom in ways that will enhance their emotional, social, and ethical development.
-Outdoor education is an essential component of this effort.
+Because our goal is to educate the whole student, we provide extensive avenues for students to learn and grow outside the classroom in ways that will enhance their emotional, social, and ethical development.
+Outdoor education at Catlin Gabel is an essential component of this effort.

-The program provides opportunities for a variety of interests and levels, including one-day conditioning hikes and urban exploratory walks, and multi-day adventures in rock climbing, river rafting, surfing, sea kayaking, backpacking, and mountain climbing.
+Our program provides opportunities for a variety of interests and levels, including one-day bike rides and urban exploratory walks, and multi-day adventures in rock climbing, whitewater rafting, surfing, sea kayaking, backpacking, mountain climbing, and more.

 Financial assistance is available for most trips and programs.

-For information and questions, please contact Outdoor Education Program Interim Director Lindsay Babbitt.
+For information and questions, please contact Outdoor Education Program Director Lindsay Babbitt.